 You're impressed by the iPhone's features.
 You love its iconic design.
 You appreciate how Apple's control over both the hardware and software makes for an integrated experience envied by Android users.
 But even with all that, you still balk at paying the top dollar that Apple's iPhone commands.

 Not to worry — it's pretty easy to find the cheapest iPhone.
 The biggest question is whether that inexpensive model can meet your needs.

-iPhone 8: The Cheapest iPhone Apple sells
+iPhone SE: The cheapest iPhone Apple sells

 Other cheap iPhone options: Used phones

 Going the refurbished route is one way to get a discounted iPhone, and if you want to buy a used phone with confidence, Apple has its own pre-owned offerings.
-The selection isn't extensive, but you can usually save $100 to $200 off an iPhone that's only a generation or two old.
+The selection isn't extensive, but you can usually around $200 off an iPhone that's only a generation or two old.
 You won't find the cheapest iPhone here, but it is a nice compromise between paying full price for a new phone and having to settle for a much older model.

-The cheapest iPhone isn't actually an iPhone
+The cheapest iOS device isn't actually an iPhone

 The $199 model essentially boasts the same specs as an iPhone 7, only without the ability to connect over cellular networks.
 That means you'll be limited to using Wi-Fi for surfing the web, sending messages or using apps that require some sort of internet connectivity.

 For some users, though, that may be enough, especially considering that the iPod touch supports the latest version of iOS.
 It also can download the very same App Store offerings available to the iPhone.
 If you don't anticipate making phone calls from your iOS device, the iPod touch represents a cheap way to stay connected to Apple's vast iOS ecosystem, without having to pay big bucks for an iPhone.